Are you struggling to control your sweet tooth?

 Foods and drinks that use artificial sweeteners are another option that may help curb your cravings for something sweet.

-Their sweetening power is at least 100 times more intense than regular sugar, so only a small amount is needed when you use these sugar substitutes.
+The sweetening power of most artificial sweeteners is at least 100 times more intense than regular sugar, so only a small amount is needed when you use these sugar substitutes.

 Also, with the exception of aspartame, all of the sweeteners listed below cannot be broken down by the body.
 They pass through our systems without being digested so they provide no extra calories.